 For most parents, this is option B for a simple reason: the cost of 2 separate policies is usually higher than the price of one plan for the whole family.
 An individual policy also means your teen may not be able to enjoy some of the perks (like discounts) or coverages you have on your policy.

 But in some cases, a separate policy might make sense for your young driver.
 Say a parent recently was convicted of a DUI or multiple moving violations — a corresponding rate increase could be even higher if a teen driver is added to the parent's policy.
+Or if your teen is lucky enough to drive a high-end vehicle or sports car, insurance premiums might be too high to justify adding them to your own policy.

 In these cases, it may make sense to give a teen driver a fresh start when it comes to car insurance.